 The Shed

-Welcome to ‘The Shed’ a place where the children can put their building skills to use as they explore a range of tools to bring their creations to life.
+A place where the children can put their building skills to use as they explore a range of tools to bring their creations to life.
 Our fully supervised woodwork room encourages children to assess risks and make safe decisions.

 It is more important now than ever that children have opportunities to solve problems and overcome challenges with trial and error.
 Engaging in construction with tools offers a valuable opportunity for risky play, allowing children to challenge themselves and develop confidence and skills with new materials.